labtst-online/fast-subscription_service/README.md

 ## License

-The Fastboosty Profile Service is licensed under the terms of the MIT license.
+The Fastboosty Subscription Service is licensed under the terms of the MIT license.